 - This dates back to the founding of the Metropolitan Police in London.
 There was a huge public opposition to having a government controlled force of men on the streets.
 In one of the earliest experiments with PR, the uniforms were designed to be Navy blue instead of Army green, which had the connotations of a defensive force rather than an occupying army.

 - In Spanish, there's the term príncipe azul.
-It literally means "blue prince," but it's often used to mean "knight in shining armor."
+It literally means "blue prince," but it's often used to mean "knight in shining armor" or "prince charming."